 - Strategy: To stimulate collaboration to effect changes that will ultimately benefit all.

-Successful implementation of the ATI at CSU, Stanislaus will require campus-wide participation.
+Successful implementation of the ATI at Stanislaus State will require campus-wide participation.
 The process has to be inclusive as it requires individual action by hundreds of faculty and staff.
 Oversight for ATI implementation will be the responsibility of the ATI Steering Committee.
 The committee will provide oversight and support to four ad hoc committees tasked with the following areas:

 - Web Accessibility